 Natural Swimming Pool Total Cost: The Simple Answer

-There’s not a one-size-fits-all answer to how much a natural swimming pool costs.
+There’s no one-size-fits-all answer to how much a natural swimming pool costs.
 Some homeowners might only build the bare minimum and spend $50,000, while others spend over $100,000 with landscaping costs.

 As far as averages go, you can usually expect to spend around $100 (maybe a little less) per square foot of swimming pool.
 Depending on where you live and the contractor you hire, it might only be $50 or $75 per square foot, but that’s a conservative estimate.

-Keep in mind that these are still rough numbers, and you’ll still need to factor in considerations like size, maintenance, landscaping, and special features.
+Remember that these are still rough numbers, and you’ll still need to consider size, maintenance, landscaping, and special features.

 Calculating the Cost of the Size of Your Natural Swimming Pool